Children of Parents with Learning Disabilities

 All agencies must recognise that their primary concern is to ensure the promotion of the child's welfare, including their protection.

-• Where there are no welfare concerns but adults need assistance with routine tasks of looking after children, Adult Learning Disability services should take the lead on assessment and care planning;
+- Where there are no welfare concerns but adults need assistance with routine tasks of looking after children, Adult Learning Disability services should take the lead on assessment and care planning (as per the Care Act eligibility criteria);

-• Where parents need support in the medium to long term Adult Learning Disability and Children's Social Care will jointly co-ordinate assessment and care planning;
+- Where parents need ongoing support such as with a child in need or early help support, Adult Learning Disability and Children's Social Care will jointly co-ordinate assessment and care planning;

-• Where intervention is required to prevent children suffering impairment to their health or development or significant harm, Children's Social Care will lead assessment and planning with specialised input from Adult Learning Disability services.
+- Where there are safeguarding concerns, Children's Social Care will lead assessment and planning with input and support from Adult Learning Disability services.

 It is important for support needs to be recognised at the early stages of the parenting experience.
 If possible, identification of needs should start when a pregnancy is confirmed.